X-Hozmi/https---github.com-X-Hozmi-train-travel-ticket-booking-system/README.md

   - The core backend logic is implemented using PHP Native, following a clean architecture pattern.
   - JWT-based authentication system is functional.
   - Database schema (`train_travel_db.sql`) and configurations are complete.
-  - CRUD operations for users, trains, routes, and tickets are operational.
+  - CRUD operations for users are operational.
   - PHPUnit tests are written for entities and use cases.
   - File structure is organized across Domain, Application, Infrastructure, and Presentation layers.

 ### 🛠️ Ongoing Updates
+- **CRUD Operations**
+  - Implementing trains, routes, and tickets
 - **Presentation Layer**:
   - Currently being updated locally to improve user interface and experience.
   - Pages for ticket booking, user profile, and admin dashboard are under construction.